Cat Fur Shedding: Causes, Symptoms, and Grooming Tips for a Healthy Coat

 Causes of Cat Fur Shedding

-Cats naturally shed their fur more during seasonal transitions, especially in spring and fall.
+1. Seasonal Changes: Cats naturally shed more during seasonal transitions, especially in spring and fall.
 This is a normal process that helps them adjust to temperature changes.

 Symptoms of Abnormal Shedding